-The Blue Ribbon Panel on Sustaining America’s Fish and Wildlife Resources (BRP), which is co-chaired by former Wyoming Governor, David Freudenthal, and John L. Morris, founder of Bass Pro Shops.
-The Alliance for America’s Fish and Wildlife now represents the broad coalition developed by the BRP including members from the conservation and sportsmen’s organizations, outdoor recreational retail and manufacturing sectors, energy and automotive industries, private landowners, educational institutions, and state fish and wildlife agencies.
+The Blue Ribbon Panel on Sustaining America’s Fish and Wildlife Resources (BRP), a group of top conservation leaders in the United States, co-chaired by former Wyoming Governor, David Freudenthal, and Bass Pro Shops founder John L. Morris, recommended that Congress introduce legislation that would solve the conservation funding issue for 12,000 identified species in the greatest conservation need, which is the basis for Recovering America’s Wildlife Act.
+The BRP brought together a broad coalition of sportsmen’s conservation organizations, outdoor recreational retail and manufacturing sectors, energy and automotive industries, private landowners, educational institutions, and state fish and wildlife agencies which is now represented by the Alliance for America’s Fish and Wildlife.
 Congressional Sportsmen’s Foundation President (CSF) Jeff Crane is a member of the BRP, and CSF is currently a member of the Alliance for America’s Fish and Wildlife.

 Share this page

 Much of the non-hunting public have little to no understanding of the contributions that sportsmen and women play in funding conservation nationwide.
 Approximately, how often do you find yourself engaging with an individual with the intent of educating them to the role that sportsmen and women play in conservation?Vote Here